What are learning disabilities?

 - they find it hard to remember words, numbers, letters or instructions

-- they dislike school or aren’t confident about their abilities at school
+- they dislike school or are not confident about their abilities at school

 - as well as academic problems, they may have time management, organisation and social difficulties

 These symptoms apply to many children.
-But if time goes on and a child is continuing to experience problems with their learning, it’s a good idea to talk to a doctor about getting a diagnosis.
+But if time goes on and a child is continuing to experience problems with their learning, it could be a learning disability.

 How are learning disabilities diagnosed?

-If you think your child has a learning disability, the first step is to talk to your child’s teacher.
+If you think your child has a learning disability, the first step is to talk to their teacher.
 They will know how your child is progressing.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.